pekofsky/pekofsky.github.io/projects.md

 <h2><a href="/projects/436proj/" target="_blank" rel="noopener noreferrer">US Migration Flows Visualization Project</a></h2>

-#### This project explores US migration data from the years 2016 through 2020.
+#### This report explores US migration data from the years 2016 through 2020.
 All versions also include a link to a hosted shiny app.
-This project looks much better in HTML format.

 <h2><a href="/projects/studyhabits/" target="_blank" rel="noopener noreferrer">Exploration of Simulated Student Habits Data</a></h2>

 #### This project is a brief exploration of a realistic simulated dataset of student habits, and it includes one of my favorite visualizations I have made.
-Similar to the previous project, this project looks much better in HTML format.

 <h2><a href="/projects/2020tweets/" target="_blank" rel="noopener noreferrer">Sentiment Analysis and Topic Modeling of Tweets</a></h2>